isaacward1/azure-tpot/README.md

 <br>

-- You may need to manually configure DNS/nameservers in case of port 53 conflict
+- You may need to manually set DNS/nameservers in case of port 53 conflict

         $ sudo systemctl disable --now systemd-resolved.service